African horse sickness

 - occurs frequently

-- respiratory signs of a mild nature that do not progress
+- mild respiratory signs that do not progress

 - oedematous swellings and effusions